Castellammarese War: Hostilities begin

-As the war became more violent, gunmen clashed on the streets of New York City.
+As the feud became more violent, gunmen clashed on the streets of New York City.
 According to Bonanno, in February 1930 Masseria ordered the death of Gaspar Milazzo, a Castellemmarese native who was the president of Detroit's chapter of Unione Siciliana.
 Masseria had reportedly been humiliated by Milazzo's refusal to support him in a Unione Siciliana dispute involving the Chicago Outfit and Al Capone.

-The opening salvo in the war was fired within the Masseria faction when, on February 26, 1930, Masseria ordered the murder of an ally, Gaetano Reina.
+The opening salvo in the feud was fired within the Masseria faction when, on February 26, 1930, Masseria ordered the murder of an ally, Gaetano Reina.
 Masseria gave the job to a young Genovese, who killed Reina with a shotgun.
-Masseria's intent was to protect his secret allies Tommy Gagliano, Tommy Lucchese, and Dominick "The Gap" Petrilli.
+Masseria's intent was to protect his secret allies Tommy Gagliano, Tommy Lucchese and Dominick "The Gap" Petrilli.
 Later his treachery would come back to haunt him, as the Reina family then threw its support behind Maranzano.
 Vito Bonventre also became a target, as Castellammarese-born members of Nicolo Schiro's gang began to threaten Masseria's domination over Mafia gangs.
 Masseria forced Schiro to pay him US$10,000 (approximately US$170,000 in 2022) and step down as boss of the gang.
 On July 15, 1930, Bonventre was gunned down outside his garage.